Dortmund attack suspect took out loan to bet against the team: officials

 Ralf Jaeger, the top security official in North Rhine-Westphalia state, said the suspect had hoped to earn millions.

-“The man appears to have wanted to commit murder out of greed,” said Jaeger.
+“The man appears to have wanted to commit murder out of greed,” Jaeger said.

+Investigators found notes at the scene claiming responsibility on behalf of Islamic extremists, which Germany’s top security official, Interior Minister Thomas de Maiziere, said was a “particularly perfidious way to toy with people’s fears.”

+He said the suspect had been under close surveillance for about a week and that the evidence against him was significant.

 The suspect faces charges of attempted murder, causing an explosion and serious bodily harm, and will appear before a judge later Friday to determine if there is enough evidence against him to keep him in custody, Koehler said.